soumalya-blazing-geek/FunProjects/README.md

  [#] How to use :
 	Clone the repository or download the calculator.c file.
-	Open terminal or command prompt and navigate to the directory where the file is located. compile the program by typing # gcc calculator.c -o calculator -lm in the terminal.
+	Open terminal or command prompt and navigate to the directory where the file is located.
+  	Compile the program by typing # gcc calculator.c -o calculator -lm in the terminal.
 	Run the script by typing # ./calculator in the terminal or command prompt.
 	Enter the option 'help' to know about all features.
 	Enter the two numbers for the calculation.